 In evaluating liquidity it is important to distinguish the cash flow needs of the parent company, Brighthouse Financial, Inc., from the cash flow needs of the combined group of companies.
 Brighthouse Financial, Inc. is largely dependent on cash flows from its insurance company subsidiaries to meet its obligations.
 The principal sources of funds available to Brighthouse Financial, Inc. will include dividends and returns of capital from its insurance and non-insurance company subsidiaries, as well as its own cash and short-term investments.
-Such funds will be paid to Brighthouse Financial, Inc. by BH Holdings, its direct wholly-owned holding company subsidiaries.
+Such funds will be paid to Brighthouse Financial, Inc. by BH Holdings, its direct wholly-owned holding company subsidiary.
+These sources of funds may also be supplemented by alternate sources of liquidity either directly or indirectly through our insurance company subsidiaries.
 See "Risk Factors - Capital-Related Risks - As a holding company, Brighthouse Financial, Inc. depends on the ability of its subsidiaries to pay dividends."
 See also "- Liquid Assets and Short-term Liquidity."
 Additionally, we may be constrained in our payment of dividends from our insurance company subsidiaries pursuant to reserving requirements under actuarial guidelines.
 See "Management's Discussion and Analysis of Financial Condition and Results of Operations - Liquidity and Capital Resources - Parent Company - Liquidity - Constraints on Parent Company Liquidity" included in the Form 10 for further information on such constraints.